Skip to main content

 9:30 AM - 11:45 AM

-Intro to the morning topic, background, techniques and tools, lab/research activity, question survey.
+Intro to the morning topic, background, techniques, tools, lab/research activity, and question survey.

 Lunch Break